onflow/cadence-lang.org/docs/tutorial/04-capabilities.md

     // the panic will happen with a descriptive error message let helloReference = capability.borrow()
       ?? panic("Could not borrow a reference to the HelloAsset capability.
-This could be because the resource is not stored or the capability wasn't published")
+This could be because the resource is not stored or the capability wasn't published.
+                Run the Create Hello transaction again to store the resource")

     // Call the hello function using the reference
     // to the HelloAsset resource.